 What we flush impacts the environment

-When we flush the wrong things down the toilet or drain, it creates problems for pipes and pumps in the wastewater system and can also harm the environment.
+When we flush the wrong things down the toilet or drain, it creates problems for pipes and pumps in the wastewater system and can harm the environment.

 These items should NOT go down the toilet or drain:

 - Wipes (even if they are labeled "flushable," they do not break down)

 - Tampons and sanitary pads

 Bottom line: If it isn’t toilet paper or doesn’t come out of your body, throw it in the trash.

 Tossing so-called “flushable” wipes, paper towels, tissues, tampons, and other dense paper materials into the toilet could end up costing you quite a bundle.